Parking near the Duomo Milan

 Is it hard to find parking near the Duomo Milan?

-The smarter approach?
-Park slightly away from the immediate cathedral area and walk a few minutes, or better yet, use one of the parking garages designed for this exact situation.
+The smarter approach is park slightly away from the immediate cathedral area and walk a few minutes, or better yet, use one of the parking garages designed for this exact situation.
 Some travelers park at places like Piazza Meda, which is less congested, and then stroll to the Duomo in about five minutes.

 Even better is using the metro.
 The Duomo station (on metro lines M1 and M3) sits literally underneath the cathedral.
 Park at a subway station outside the restricted zone, hop on the metro, and you’re at the Duomo in minutes without any of the downtown parking drama.